 18th Century Georgian Period Home Interiors (21 Features)

 Coming on the heels of the Colonial era, the Georgian period which covered the years from 1714 to 1830 saw the American people showing their love for the beautiful things of life and expressing it through their way of life and the way they lived.

-Granted, their works were copies of European styles, yet they seemed to make great imitations as was evident in the styles of their architraves, pilasters, trims, cornices, and panelled walls.
+Granted, their works were copies of European styles, yet they seemed to make great imitations as was evident in the styles of their architraves, pilasters, trims, cornices, and paneled walls.